InnaYasinchuk/Hydra_Website_React/README.md

-Нosting on the page https://gydra-virtual-reality.netlify.app/
+Website is hosted at https://gydra-virtual-reality.netlify.app/